 Staff refer to the school Calculation Policy in order to secure progression throughout school.
+They ensure that learning goes from a concrete stage, to a pictorial stage and finally to the abstract stage.

 Staff implement the cognitive science of learning to their teaching of maths.
 They bear in mind concepts such as desired difficulty, reducing cognitive load and making use of the episodic buffer (see curriculum implementation policy for further in-depth detail).